This calculator computes asset allocations, income annuitization,

 Admit what we don't know - returns from the stock market are

 intrinsically unknown.
-We generate a range of results for different plausible
+We generate a range of results for different

 Cross validated - sample Merton's method recommendations produced